xizon/uix-kit/README.md

 * Not a JavaScript framework
 * Webpack-based dev environment which is an intuitive toolkit system
 * Use any JavaScript libraries in your favorite way to build styles and animation scripts
+* Suitable for developing Visual Interaction websites and WordPress templates
 * W3C standard and SEO
 * Control scope with BEM naming, so the core Uix Kit project is not in conflict with the other projects
 * Automatically generate a table of contents for each module comment of the name